-\begin{myremark} The sub-Giry monad $\giry$ is an adaptation of the \emph{Giry monad} from~\cite{giry82categoricalapproach}; in the original Giry monad we only allow (proper) \emph{probability measures}, i.e.\ measures that map the whole space to $1$.
-We work with the sub-Giry monad because, without this relaxation from probability to subprobability, the order structure in Def.~\ref{def:orderenrichment} is reduced to the equality. \end{myremark}
+\begin{rem} The sub-Giry monad $\giry$ is an adaptation of the \emph{Giry monad} from~\cite{giry82categoricalapproach}; in the original Giry monad one only allows (proper) \emph{probability measures}, i.e.\ measures that map the whole space to $1$.
+We work with the sub-Giry monad because, without this relaxation from probability to subprobability, the order structure in Definition~\ref{def:orderenrichment} is reduced to the equality. \end{rem}